-Application of a topical steroid or antibiotic cream (for localised infection) - applied at home.
+Using topical steroid/antibiotic (applied at home).

 In addition, as infections thrive in warm, moist conditions, the child will have to stop bandaging and wet wrapping, if this is a normal part of their daily treatment regime, until the infection has completely gone.